jinntrance/algorithms/README.md

 algorithms
 ==========

-all the alrorithms implemented by scala
+some alrorithms implemented by scala